robertnthomas/Tagsmiths-Authoring/README.md

 This plugin was designed to work with dita-ot 2.1.0 or later.
 These plugins may work with older versions of the dita-ot, but that hasn't been tested.

-Plugin com.tagsmiths.dita.v1_3 is meant to replace plugin org.oasis-open.dita.v1_2 in the dita-ot (remove plugin org.oasis-open.dita.v1_2 and add plugin com.tagsmiths.dita.v1_3).
+Plugin org.oasis-open.dita.v1_3 is meant to replace plugin org.oasis-open.dita.v1_2 in the dita-ot (remove plugin org.oasis-open.dita.v1_2 and add plugin com.tagsmiths.dita.v1_3).
-Beginning with dita-ot-2.1.2, the dita-ot contains the DITA 1.3 DTDs.
-For these newer versions of the dita-ot, the com.tagsmiths.dita.v1_3 plugin can be ignored.
+IMPORTANT: Beginning with dita-ot-2.2, the dita-ot already contains the org.oasis-open.dita.v1_3.
+For these newer versions of the dita-ot, the org.oasis-open.dita.v1_3 plugin in this project MUST be discarded.
+The only reason that org.oasis-open.dita.v1_3 in this project has the same name as org.oasis-open.dita.v1_3 in the DITA 2.2 (and later) dita-ot is this: the system locations in Authoring DTD public parameter entities use relative paths to .mod and .ent files in the org.oasis-open.dita.v1_3 plugin.
+These two different plugins must have the same name if the system identifiers are to resolve on both older and newer dita-ot instances.

 Once you have copied the plugins to your dita-ot plugins directory, open a command prompt at the dita-ot install directory and run the integrator from ant: